-Life can be hard, sometimes.
-It can get even harder when you suffer an injury that has been caused by someone else’s negligent actions.
-An injury, no matter its severity, can change your life in an instant.
-It might become difficult to pay the bills, pay the rent, buy food for your family and take care of yourself.
-Those difficulties are what drive the Montgomery personal injury attorneys from the Mezrano Law Firm to fight so hard for you.
-When you are hurt and you don’t know where to turn, turn to us.
+Life can be hard sometimes.
+It can get even more complicated when you suffer an injury caused by someone else’s negligent actions.
+An injury, no matter its severity, can instantly change your life.
+It might become difficult to pay the bills, rent, buy food for your family and care for yourself.
+Those difficulties drive the Montgomery personal injury attorneys from the Mezrano Law Firm to fight so hard for you.
+When you are hurt and don’t know where to turn, turn to us.
 Let our family help yours.

 There are two justice systems in America: the criminal justice system, which decides whether or not a person has broken the law, and the civil justice system, which handles non-criminal matters.

 A personal injury claim is heard in civil court.
-It allows a person (called a plaintiff) who has sustained a loss or injury to sue for damages.
+It allows a person (a plaintiff) who has sustained a loss or injury to sue for damages.
 These damages compensate the plaintiff for those losses.
-You generally have two years form the date you were injured, or should have reasonably known you were injured, to file a personal injury lawsuit.
+You generally have two years from when you were injured or should have reasonably known you were injured to file a personal injury lawsuit.

-Alabama offers two types of compensatory damages, which are damages paid to victims in an effort to help them get back to the lives they had prior to the accident:
+Alabama offers two types of compensatory damages, which are damages paid to victims to help them get back to the lives they had before the accident:

 In some cases, you may also be entitled to punitive damages.
 Punitive damages are designed to punish the negligent parties for their actions.
-These damages are awarded if the actions of the defendant can be proven as intentional in nature, or especially egregious.
-Unlike compensatory damages, punitive damages are capped at either $1.5 million, or at 3x the compensatory award, whichever is less.
+These damages are awarded if the defendant's activities can be proven as intentional or especially egregious.
+Unlike compensatory damages, punitive damages are capped at either $1.5 million or at 3x the compensatory award, whichever is less.

 Alabama is a contributory negligence state.
-This means that if the plaintiff shares some of the fault for the incident and/or the injuries, that plaintiff will be barred from recovering any award.
+This means that if the plaintiff shares some of the faults for the incident and/or the injuries, that plaintiff will be barred from recovering any award.

 At Mezrano Law Firm, we take our cases on contingency.
 That means if you don’t win, we don’t get paid.

 After you win your case, we take our fees and costs from your final award.
-You never pay anything upfront, and you don’t have to worry about getting billed while you’re still in negotiations.
+You never pay anything upfront and don’t have to worry about getting billed while still in negotiations.

-The team from the Mezrano Law Firm is available to represent you no matter what types of injury you have sustained.
-Contact our personal injury lawyers in Montgomery for help with:
+The team from the Mezrano Law Firm is available to represent you no matter what type of injury you have sustained.
+Contact our injury lawyers in Montgomery for help with the following: